heartnerds/certginx/README.md

 ### **Configuring certbot**

-Every time you want to add a new domain you need to configure the file below.
+Every time you want to add a new domain.
+You need to configure the file below.

 <table><tr><th>
 ./certbot/init-letsencrypt.sh